 network interface modify -vserver node3 -lif data1 failover-policy broadcast-domainwide -failover-group fg1

-Refer to References to link to the ONTAP 9 Network Management Guide or ONTAP 9 Commands: Manual Page Reference for more information.
+Refer to References to link to Network Management or the ONTAP 9 Commands: Manual Page Reference for more information.

 Verify the changes on node3: